How to Select the Ideal EFI Fuel Injector for Your Engine?

 The grey-shaded sections represent the injector’s ramp-up and ramp-down phases, while the blue area indicates the injector is fully open.
 Fuel flow at the rated volume only occurs during this fully open phase.
 The closing off times can vary depending on system voltage and fuel pressure.

 Quality injectors are just as vital to performance and tuning success as a premium ECU or camshaft.
-Let’s dive into the specs, features, and injector data that allow your ECU to operate with precision and consistency.

 Injector Resistance: High vs. Low Impedance